GaecKo/MasterThesis/Implementation_V1/api_gateway/api_gateway.md

 ```

 ### 2. Refresh your code
-As your code needs to be recomputed as a `.jar` to see the updates, you can use the script `java-plugins/refresh.sh`, which will stop the docker, refresh the jar and relaunch the `api_gateway.sh` script.
+As your code needs to be recomputed as a `.jar` to see the updates, you can use the script `refresh.sh`, which will stop the docker, refresh the jar and relaunch the `api_gateway.sh` script.

 ## Test:
 > To test in the APISIX VM, if from outside, replace localhost with VM IP